 Some information contained in our records is made confidential by the Texas Public Information Act or other laws and statutes, such as the Texas Finance Code.
 The TPIA requires that we protect confidential information from disclosure.
 For a list of the confidential information usually contained in OCCC files, please click here.

 In many cases, requestors ask for confidential material only inadvertently, such as when they request documents that contain other people’s private information (such as social security numbers or financial information).
 If you ask for information that the law deems confidential (and therefore exempt from disclosure), we will contact you to determine whether you require that information specifically.
 If you don’t need that confidential information, we will send you a redactions agreement specifically listing the confidential information to be excluded from your request.
-Please promptly review and reply to any redaction agreement or other open records correspondence sent to you by the OCCC.
+Please promptly review and reply to any redaction agreement or other public information correspondence sent to you by the OCCC.

 If you do want to obtain information the OCCC believes is confidential by law, within ten business days of receiving your request we will ask the Texas Office of the Attorney General’s Open Records Division to decide whether or not we should release that information.
-The Open Records Division must decide the matter within 45 business days after receiving a request for an open records ruling (although the Open Records Division can extend this deadline by an additional 10 business days if desired).
+The Open Records Division must decide the matter within 45 business days after receiving a request for a ruling (although the Open Records Division can extend this deadline by an additional 10 business days if desired).
 Once the Open Records Division has made its decision, a copy of the ruling will be sent to you and to the OCCC.

 While we await the decision from the Texas Office of the Attorney General’s Open Records Division, the OCCC will release to you any public information you had requested that is not considered exempt from disclosure and not part of the information referred to the Open Records Division.